DanBuchan/Networked_USB_Mass_Storage/README.md

 1. Write shell script to just do all this in one go
 2. Swtich to libcomposite as g_mod_probe is deprecated now
+3. Add ability to have the file system stored over FTP 3